 Do you want to bring awareness to families with young children that you specialize in kid-friendly products?
 Maybe you want people to know that you work with residential and corporate clients.
 Perhaps there is a specific product that you would like to sell more of.
 Whatever the goal is, don’t be afraid to let people know.

 People love a good deal.
 If you can offer a coupon or discount, people may be more responsive.
 I also recommend putting an expiration date on the coupon.
 Even if this is a discount that you always offer, make the coupon expire a couple of weeks after they will have received it.

 Adding a sense of urgency makes people act now, rather than putting the postcard to the side, thinking “I’ll get around to it.”
 Because we all know… we don’t get around to it!

 Call to action!
 It’s so simple but so important.
 Tell people what to do next.
 “Book your appointment today!”
 Or “Visit our website.”
 Or “Don’t delay, limited supply!
 Visit our store today.”

 5. Contact Information

-Also, make sure you know your demographic.
+Also, make sure you know the demographics you’ll be wanting to reach.
 If the neighborhood you are mailing to mainly consists of retired couples, you don’t necessarily want to show a photo of a young family.
 The recipient may not think that the mailer will pertain to them.

-Make sure your logo is clearly shown on both sides.
-This will help establish your brand recognition and reiterate who you are.
+Make sure your logo is clearly shown on both sides and will help establish your brand recognition and reiterate who you are.

 9. White Space

-Designing the perfect EDDM® can be difficult so if you need help, don’t be afraid to hire a marketing company or even a graphic designer to help.
-At Primoprint, we offer design services and are more than happy to walk you through the process.
-Simply fill out the design inquiry form to get started.
+Designing the perfect EDDM® Postcard can be difficult so if you need help, don’t be afraid to hire a marketing company or even a graphic designer to help.
+We offer design services and are more than happy to walk you through the process.
+Just fill out the design inquiry form to get started.